gienee/Anomaly_Detection_Project/README.md

 ## strength of Isolation Forest Algorithm:

-- **Efficient Isolation**: Isolation Forest algorithm creates random splits in the dataset, efficiently isolating anomalies by requiring fewer splits for outliers, distinguishing them rapidly.<br>
+- **Efficient Isolation**: Isolation Forest algorithm creates random splits in the dataset, efficiently isolating anomalies by requiring fewer splits for outliers, distinguishing them rapidly.

-- **Adaptability**: Its effectiveness extends to high-dimensional datasets without assuming specific data distributions, making it versatile and adaptable to diverse data types and patterns.<br>
+- **Adaptability**: Its effectiveness extends to high-dimensional datasets without assuming specific data distributions, making it versatile and adaptable to diverse data types and patterns.

-- **Swift Anomaly Detection**: The algorithm's quick identification of anomalies, regardless of data complexity, ensures rapid and reliable anomaly detection, critical for real-time applications.<br>
+- **Swift Anomaly Detection**: The algorithm's quick identification of anomalies, regardless of data complexity, ensures rapid and reliable anomaly detection, critical for real-time applications.

-- **Less Sensitive to Noise**: It is less sensitive to noisy data since it identifies anomalies by isolating them rather than modeling the entire dataset. <br>
+- **Less Sensitive to Noise**: It is less sensitive to noisy data since it identifies anomalies by isolating them rather than modeling the entire dataset.

-- **Scalability**: Isolation Forest works well on large datasets due to its computational efficiency, making it a good choice for processing big data. <br>
+- **Scalability**: Isolation Forest works well on large datasets due to its computational efficiency, making it a good choice for processing big data.

 ## Features:
-- Real-time anomaly detection in continuous streams using Isolation Forest <br>
+- Real-time anomaly detection in continuous streams using Isolation Forest
-- Data generation employs sine wave functions with added random noise <br>
+- Data generation employs sine wave functions with added random noise
-- Dynamic response to changing data patterns, facilitated by the river library through the ADWIN algorithm (Adaptive Windowing) <br>
+- Dynamic response to changing data patterns, facilitated by the river library through the ADWIN algorithm (Adaptive Windowing)
-- Clear visualizations for comprehensive analysis. <br>
+- Clear visualizations for comprehensive analysis

 ## Installation:
 1. Clone the repository: